ladybug-tools/spider/gbxml-viewer/README.md

 * Settings
 	* Toggle ground and toggle Grid
 		* Resets with each new model
-		* Autot-positioned at bounding box minimum
+		* Auto-positioned at bounding box minimum
 		* Buttons added to increase or decrease of height level
 	* Toggle surface normals
 		* Resets with each new model